sresis/blog-project/README.md

 - Database: Postgres, Sequelize-Typescript (ORM)
 - Test Suite: Jest, Enzyme

+This project was my first exposure to Typescript, Express/Node.js, and Sequelize-Typescript.
+I had a lot of fun diving into these technologies!

 ### Features<a name="Features"></a>
 - **Ability to create an account, log in, and log out**
     - **Create an account:**